container-lisp/s2i-lisp/README.md

 * **APP_SYSTEM_NAME**

-    The name that quicklisp will know this application by.
+    The name that quicklisp will know this application by and which will become the name of the directory in the quicklisp local-project subdirectory, where the application source code will be copied into and build and run from.

 * **APP_EVAL**